Zhuifeng414/wanglei.github.io/index.md

 ### **Wuhan Wepie Network** `2022.4 - present`

 _Senior Algorithm Engineer_<br>
-- Design a data warehouse for the project Love in QingTeng, a dating app for highly educated and high-quality youth.
+- Design a data warehouse for the project Love in QingTeng, a dating app for highly educated and high-quality youth;
 - Responsible for researching cutting-edge image algorithms and applying them to business.

 ### **Wuhan Fulu Network** `2021.1 - 2022.3`